-Daniel Brückenhaus joined the Beloit faculty as an assistant professor in the fall of 2012, after receiving his Ph.D. from Yale University, and spending a year as a post-doctoral fellow at the Max Planck Institute for Human Development in Berlin, Germany.
-His research and teaching interests are focused on the history of western Europe and the European colonial empires in the nineteenth and twentieth centuries.
+Daniel Brückenhaus joined the Beloit faculty in the fall of 2012, after receiving his Ph.D. from Yale University, and spending a year as a post-doctoral fellow at the Max Planck Institute for Human Development in Berlin, Germany.
+His research is focused on the history of global anti-imperialism in the modern period, and his teaching explores the history of western Europe and the European colonial empires in the nineteenth and twentieth centuries.

-Daniel Brückenhaus, “Imperial Fears and Transnational Policing: The ‘German Problem’ and the Surveillance of Anti-Colonialists in Europe,” in: Harald Fischer-Tiné (ed.), Empires on the Verge of a Nervous Breakdown (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, forthcoming 2015)
+Daniel Brückenhaus, “Imperial Fears and Transnational Policing in Europe: The ‘German Problem’ and the British and French Surveillance of Anti-Colonialists in Exile,” in: Harald Fischer-Tiné (ed.), Anxieties, Fear and Panic in Colonial Settings: Empires on the Verge of a Nervous Breakdown (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, 2016), pp. 225-257

 Ute Frevert, Daniel Brückenhaus et al., Learning How to Feel: Children’s Literature and Emotional Socialization, 1870-1970 (Oxford: Oxford University Press, 2014), including Daniel Brückenhaus, “Ralph’s Compassion,” on empire and childhood emotions in modern Western Europe, pp. 74-93